Susan G. Komen 3-Day for the Cure: About

-The 3-Day is a series of three-day, 60-mile walks that raise millions of dollars for breast cancer research, education, and community health programs.
+The 3-Day is a series of a 60-mile walk over the course of three days.
+Since the event first began in 2003, it has raised more than $915 million dedicated to breast cancer research, education, community programs, treatment and therapies.
 3-Day participants raise a minimum of $2,300 and walk an average of 20 miles a day, educating thousands of people about breast health.
+2-Day participants must raise at least $1,800 to walk, and 1-Day participants must raise at least $750 to walk.
 Walkers must be at least 16 years old or be accompanied by an adult.
 Crew members must be at least 18 years old, and volunteers must be at least 10 years old.
 A program called Youth Corps allows children ages 10–16 who have been affected by breast cancer to get involved, by providing the walkers with a youthful, energetic helping hand.
 The Komen 3-Day supports its participants before the event by providing coaches, training assistance, fundraising advice and a personal fundraising webpage.

 The net proceeds fund breast cancer research, education, and community outreach programs.
 Since its inception, more than $860 million has been raised, but only approximately 15% of funds Komen received goes towards the cancer research the organization exists to raise money for.